 In his teens, Armstrong worked on the Streckfus Mississippi steamer S. S. Sidney with Fate Marable’s Band.
 Louis further developed his sight-reading skills at the behest of Marable, who demanded musical literacy of his musicians.
 He took over Joe “King” Oliver’s spot as cornetist with Kid Ory when Oliver went to Chicago, later joining Oliver there in 1922.

-In 1923, Armstrong made his first records with King Oliver for Gennett.
+In 1923, Armstrong made his first records with King Oliver the for Gennett, and Paramount labels.
 He traveled to New York City in 1924 to play with Fletcher Henderson’s Orchestra, where he switched to trumpet.
 His time with Henderson was to determine the course of big band jazz.
 Louis’ innate sense of swing communicated itself to his bandmates; Henderson recordings swung much harder and hotter after Armstrong’s departure in 1925.

 From late 1925 onward, Louis Armstrong’s own remarkable recordings for Okeh provided the basis for the traditional and hot jazz repertoire.
 His playing even influenced the technique of classical trumpeters.
 In the 1930s, he continued to record for Victor and Decca, relying as much on his engaging vocals as his uncanny musicianship.